mfrachet/cypress-audit/docs/lighthouse.md

 ## Thresholds per tests

-If you don't provide any argument to the `cy.audit` command, the test will fail if at least one of your metrics is under `100`.
+If you don't provide any argument to the `cy.lighthouse` command, the test will fail if at least one of your metrics is under `100`.

-You can make assumptions on the different metrics by passing an object as argument to the `cy.audit` command:
+You can make assumptions on the different metrics by passing an object as argument to the `cy.lighthouse` command:

 ```javascript
 it("should verify the lighthouse scores with thresholds", function () {